 Dorset Council actively encourages all applicants to discuss their proposal with the Flood Risk Management team before submitting a planning application to the local planning authority.
 An awareness of local flooding mechanisms and expectations will result in a better chance of a successful outcome and help to speed up the decision-making process after submission.

-See our planning advice information sheet for further information and charging arrangements.
+See our planning advice for surface water management for further information and charging arrangements.